JamesTheGiblet/my-_jarvis/README.md

     🧬 The aspirational goal is for Praxis to reach a level of functional complexity where it can contribute to its own evolution, perhaps even naming itself.

-🎯 Project Genesis & Motivation
+🎯 Project Praxis's Mission & Motivation

 The inspiration for Praxis stems from a desire to create a J.A.R.V.I.S.-like AI—a truly interactive and intelligent companion.
 Early explorations into "build your own J.A.R.V.I.S. in 10 steps" tutorials proved unsatisfying, often resulting in superficial programs reliant on limited, API-centric approaches without foundational depth.